ftcjeff/esblades/guides/heavy-weapons.md

 #### Warlock's Ring

-As a HWF, you want Warlock's Ring because it gives you 24% attack speed boost (meaning you can typically get 2 crits in when your opponent stuns instead of just 1) and it gives you 24-29 points of retal against every element (24 vs. frost and shock and 29 vs. fire and poison).
+As a HWF, you want Warlock's Ring (WR) because it gives you 24% attack speed boost (meaning you can typically get 2 crits in when your opponent stuns instead of just 1) and it gives you 24-29 points of retal against every element (24 vs. frost and shock and 29 vs. fire and poison).
 This is a legendary artifact, so you can only get it in a Gold, Elder, or Legendary chest.
 You might get it quickly, you might never get it.
 When you do, celebrate and then head over to Staki and practice crits with your new attack speed.
 I practiced 30-60 minutes a day for about 2 weeks before I really got the hang of it.
 Don't feel stupid working with Staki - it's worth it.

+#### Ring Continued

+Warlock's Ring is interesting because it has a *lot* of advantages, but it comes at a price.
+The price is the chance to add one more 1x to your stacked enchantment for Enchantment Synergy (ES).
+This is significant.
+Of my two toons, Moms is *much* stronger than Pops because she has stacked elemental rings (because she does not have WR).
+While I can usually get Moms into the top 75, it's really hard getting her much higher.
+She has other problems with her build, but the lack of speed is certainly one of them.

+Therefore, if you choose to use WR, you'll want 1 of the rings described next.
+If you do not have WR, you'll want 2 of them.

+The next thing to realize is that the primary rings boost for HWF are basically useless.
+You don't want any of your "skills" boosted (because it'll cost more stam for not enough benefit) and you probably don't have any of the spells unlocked anyway.
+Therefore, craft whatever rings you want.
+In other words, you don't need to craft Ebony Faerite rings that take 12h... just craft or buy anything.

+First, enchant your rings with Subsuming Stamina and you're looking for either max 126+ PDIA **or** 26+ PDOC.
+If you get both, I'll submit to your awesomeness.
+However, depending on your PDIA vs. PDOC decision above, that's what you're looking for here because it will stack.
+The reason you want to start with Subsuming is because you can use it in *all* of your loadouts.

+Next, start working on your elemental rings.
+You'll want level 10 enchants regardless, but work on either PDIA or PDOC (whichever you chose for your armor).
+As you try the enchants (it takes a while), rotate through the elements because it's easier to farm the materials rotationally rather than, for example, just going for a fire ring.

+Once you have all of your rings crafted, _then_ you can start looking for the unicorn PDIA+PDOC combos.

 ### Necklaces